Newcraighall railway station: History

 The station was opened by Railtrack on 3 June 2002, and served as a terminus station for the Edinburgh Crossrail.
+Though fully within the City of Edinburgh local authority area, it is located only a few yards from its boundaries with both East Lothian and Midlothian.

 Following the opening of the Borders Railway on 6 September 2015, the line was extended 30 mi 60 chain south-east towards Galashiels and Tweedbank.
-The station now serves as a park and ride for Midlothian and the Scottish Borders.
+The station now serves as a park and ride facility into central Edinburgh for commuters living in parts of East Lothian, Midlothian and the Scottish Borders.

 Though the Waverley Route never had a station at this location, one did exist briefly at nearby Niddrie.
 It was opened in June 1843 by the Edinburgh and Dalkeith Railway, operating intermittently until the station's ultimate closure in January 1869.

 Services

-As of the December 2022 timetable change, the station is served Mon-Sat by an half-hourly service between Edinburgh Waverley and Tweedbank.
+As of the December 2022 timetable change, the station is served Mon-Sat by a half-hourly service between Edinburgh Waverley and Tweedbank.
 Services are hourly only during the evenings and all day on Sundays.
 All services are operated by ScotRail.